Medical questions & health advice by licensed doctors

-"Why do my arms get a tingling sensation when I get up from sitting?
+"Why do my arms get a tingling sensation when I get up from sitting?"

 I am a male high school senior in very good shape.
 I run track and also swim along with other sports.
 When I get up from sitting my arms feel really tingly like pins are poking into them.
 This also occurs when I get up from sleeping in the morning sometimes.
 This has been happening for as long as I can remember.
 I have not asked a doctor about it and I am not taking any medications.

 If the symptoms do not occur any other time of the day or do not occur while you are up an about, exercising, or otherwise exerting yourself then I suspect this is all it is.
 A rare possibility would be thoracic outlet syndrome.
 This does present often as pain, numbness, and tingling in the arms and it is caused by pressure on the nerves of the arms as they run down from the neck, usually as a result of extra muscle mass (from being athletic) or an extra rib.
 Although rare, this syndrome does tend to present at about this age with increasing athletic activity, and it is worth having an examination by your primary care doctor to be certain that this is not a possibility.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.